 For pricing, you need to find the perfect balance between making a profit and making sure your items sell quickly.
 For this, you’ll must take into account the overhead costs and fees when selling online.

 In general, selling on multiple platforms is recommended because it allows you to reach a larger audience and sell your items more quickly.

 The longer an item sits, the less money you make.

 We’ll go into more detail on each of these topics later in this blog post.

-Before we dive into how to find and flip liquidation pallets, there are a few things you should know:
+Before we dive into how to find and flip liquidation pallets in 2022, there are a few things you should know:

 You need to understand the risks involved in pallet flipping.
 As with any business venture, there is always the potential for loss.